Organization of the Black Sea Economic Cooperation: Black Sea Trade and Development Bank (BSTDB)

 The Black Sea Trade and Development Bank (BSTDB) is an international financial institution that was formed 24 January 1997.
 It supports economic development and regional cooperation by providing trade and project financing, guarantees, and equity for development projects supporting both public and private enterprises in its member countries.
 Objectives of the bank include promoting regional trade links, cross country projects, foreign direct investment, supporting activities that contribute to sustainable development, with an emphasis on the generation of employment in the member countries, ensuring that each operation is economically and financially sound and contributes to the development of a market orientation.
 The organization has an authorized capital of $1.325 billion.
 The bank's headquarters are located in Thessaloniki, Greece.

 BSTDB is governed by the Agreement Establishing Black Sea Trade and Development Bank, a United Nations registered treaty.
 Unlike the International Monetary Fund and others, the BSTDB does not attach policy conditions by which debtor states can be controlled.
 The Bank has a long term credit rating of 'A' from Moody's Investors Service and an 'A3' from Standard & Poor's, both with a stable outlook.

-International Centre for Black Sea Studies (ICBSS)
+International Center for Black Sea Studies (ICBSS)

 The International Center for Black Sea Studies is an independent think tank focused on the wider Black Sea region, which serves as a related body of BSEC at the same time.
 It was established in 1998.